 Prior to joining UNCSA, Cole served four years as the founding dean of academic affairs at Berklee College of Music’s campus in Valencia, Spain.
 Before that, he served seven years as associate dean of academic affairs at the Puerto Rico Conservatory of Music.

 An accomplished conductor, Cole has led orchestras and operas throughout the United States, Europe, South America and the Caribbean.
 He has served the Cincinnati Symphony Orchestra as conducting assistant and also as assistant conductor for the May Festival.
-He has held the positions of assistant conductor and director of education and outreach programs for the Cincinnati Chamber Orchestra, and as music director of the Concert Orchestra of the University of Cincinnati College-Conservatory of Music.
+Cole has held the positions of assistant conductor and director of education and outreach programs for the Cincinnati Chamber Orchestra, and as music director of the Concert Orchestra of the University of Cincinnati College-Conservatory of Music.

 Cole was a doctoral student in orchestral conducting at the University of Cincinnati.
 He received his Master of Music in instrumental conducting from the University of Illinois and his Bachelor of Music in bassoon performance from Louisiana State University.